seqizz/restic/doc/060_forget.rst

   A party used data file will be either kept or repacked depending on user options.
   Note that for repacking, restic needs to download the file from the repository storage and re-save the needed data in the repository.
-This can be very time-consuming depending for remote repositories.
+This can be very time-consuming for remote repositories.
-- After deciding what to do, ``prune`` will actually perform the repack and modify the index according to the changes made by prune.
+- After deciding what to do, ``prune`` will actually perform the repack, modify the index according to the changes and delete the obsolete files.
-- For the index changes there are two options: The index can be rebuild from the data files.
-Then restic needs to download and read all data files from the repository which can be slow for remote repositories.
-There is an experimental option to save the index from the information restic already has in memory.
-  This is really fast but not suggested for big repositories.

 The ``prune`` command accepts the following parameters: